Eritrea–Sudan relations

 Eritrea–Sudan relations have historically been tense, but have normalized in recent years.

 History

+Eritrea and Sudan share a border that is 605 kilometers.
+The border areas of both countries have much in common, and the people on both sides of the border, such as Beni Amer and Hadendoa view themselves as a single people, divided by an artificial boundary.
+Between 1941 and 1952, Eritrea and Sudan were both administered by Britain, and during this period a severe conflict erupted between the Beni Amer and the Hadendoa over access to grazing land, lasting from 1942 to 1948.
+Although the fighting was ultimately brought to an end through a peace settlement, the confrontation likely left enduring tensions between the two communities.

 By the end of 1993, shortly after Eritrea's independence from Ethiopia, Eritrea charged Sudan with supporting the activities of Eritrean Islamic Jihad, which carried out attacks against the Eritrean government.
 Eritrea broke relations with Sudan at the end of 1994, became a strong supporter of the Sudan People's Liberation Movement/Sudan People's Liberation Army (SPLA), and permitted the opposition National Democratic Alliance to locate its headquarters in the former Sudan embassy in Asmara.
 At the urging of the United States, Ethiopia and Eritrea joined Uganda in the so-called Front Line States strategy, which was designed to put military pressure on the Sudanese government.